mrzepinski/es6-guide/manuscript/modules.md

 Today we have a couple of ways to create **modules**, export & import them.
 JavaScript doesn't have any built-in module loader yet.
 Upcoming ECMAScript 2015 standard gives us a reason to make people happy.
 Finally ;)

 We have third party standards: **CommonJS** and **AMD**.
-The most popular, but unfortunately incompatible standards for module loaders.
+The most popular, but, unfortunately, incompatible standards for module loaders.

 **CommonJS is known from [Node.js](https://nodejs.org/).
 It's mostly dedicated for servers and it supports synchronous loading.
 It also has a compact syntax focused on export and require keywords.**